Unleash/unleash/docs/migration-guide.md

 ## Upgrading from v2.x to v3.x
-Upgrade `unleash-server` to v3, which still supports v2 clients.
-Then upgrade all your clients to v3.
-When you have upgraded all your clients you should consider to turn off legacy routes, used by v2 clients.
+First your should upgrade the `unleash-server` to v3 (which still supports v2 clients).
+After this is done you should upgrade all your clients to v3.

+After upgrading all your clients you should consider turning off legacy routes, used by v2 clients.
 Read more about this option in in the [gettings started guide](https://github.com/Unleash/unleash/blob/master/docs/getting-started.md#2-or-programmatically)

 ## Upgrading from v1.0 to v2.0